talon-one/talon_one.js/docs/ManagementApi.md

 //manager_auth.apiKeyPrefix = 'Token';

 let apiInstance = new TalonOne.ManagementApi();
+let opts = {
+  'rangeStart': new Date("2013-10-20T19:20:30+01:00"), // Date | Only return results from after this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
-let rangeStart = new Date("2013-10-20T19:20:30+01:00"); // Date | Only return results from after this timestamp.
-This must be an RFC3339 timestamp string. let rangeEnd = new Date("2013-10-20T19:20:30+01:00"); // Date | Only return results from before this timestamp.
-This must be an RFC3339 timestamp string. let opts = {
+  'rangeEnd': new Date("2013-10-20T19:20:30+01:00"), // Date | Only return results from before this timestamp.  **Note:** - This must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
   'path': "path_example", // String | Only return results where the request path matches the given regular expression.
   'method': "method_example", // String | Only return results where the request method matches the given regular expression.
   'status': "status_example", // String | Filter results by HTTP status codes.
-  'pageSize': 1000, // Number | The number of items in this response.
+  'pageSize': 1000, // Number | The number of items in the response.
   'skip': 56, // Number | The number of items to skip when paging through large result sets.
   'sort': "sort_example" // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
 };
-apiInstance.getAllAccessLogs(rangeStart, rangeEnd, opts).then((data) => {
+apiInstance.getAllAccessLogs(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {
   console.error(error);